+As Black Lives Matter has continued to mobilize against police brutality and racist vigilantes in the United States this year, the theme of how, exactly, white people should participate in the fight against racism has once again risen to the fore.
 The rise of social justice spaces that emphasize the centering of those most affected by an issue, and sometimes the exclusion of those who are not (or less so), has underlined this question.
 As such Malcolm X’s instructions to white allies have been enjoying renewed popularity.
 In his autobiography, as told to Alex Haley, he recalled how after every speech, white people would throng around him asking, “What can a sincere white person do?”
 He responded that white people spent too much time “hovering” around black organizations, rather than confronting their fellow white people:

 The Negroes aren’t the racists.
 Where the really sincere white people have got to do their “proving” of themselves is not among the black victims, but out on the battle lines of where America’s racism really is — and that’s in their own home communities; America’s racism is among their fellow whites.
 That’s where sincere whites who really mean to accomplish something have got to work…And in our mutual sincerity, we might be able to show a road to the salvation of America’s very soul.